haridianvergaraalonso-boop/NintenblogActualizado/README.md

 My LND teacher, for all their support 👨‍🏫🌟

 The content creators who make amazing informational videos and keep me inspired 🎥💡

+My classmates, that helped me with everything.
+Big big thanks to them 🩷🩷

 And finally… my own patience, for surviving endless hours sitting in a chair programming this website 😵‍💫🪑💻